 - Local English Speaking Guide

-- Jaipur offers sightseeing tour with an elephant ride/jeep ride
+- Jaipur offers a sightseeing tour with an elephant ride/jeep ride

 - International/Domestic flights – Departure & Fuel taxes (Contact us for best airfares)